Gameslinx/Tessellation/README.md

 ## Installation
 - Download the correct version of Parallax for your KSP version
-- Download and install the correct version of Kopernicus for your KSP version
+- Download and install the correct version of Kopernicus for your KSP version - USE BLEEDING EDGE FOR 1.9 AND ABOVE
 - Drag and drop the "Parallax" folder into GameData
 - If you are using the stock planets, also download the "Parallax_StockTextures" folder and drag that into GameData
 - Adjust any settings you need to in the config (Parallax/Config/ParallaxGlobal.cfg)